sourabhossain/roadtojunior/README.md

-# Learning-Path-and-Resources-2018
+# Front End Development Learning-Path-and-Resources-2018
-My Own Self Thought Front End Development Learning Path and Resources-2018
+Self Thought Front End Development Learning Path and Resources - 2018

 # Background:
 There are so many guide available in the virtual world. some of most famous *Front End Web Developer Roadmap* blog posts see below: